 ArmsTracker follows each registered arm as it transfers from one licence holder to another.
 A tamper-protected database maintains a chain of evidence and a history of personal responsibility for each arm all the way from import or seizure to export or destruction.
-E-mail reminders can be sent to expired licence holders, reducing the number of unlawfully held civilian weapons while recovering compliance costs.
+E-mail reminders can be sent to expired licence holders, reducing the number of unlawfully held weapons while recovering compliance costs.

-Thanks to a partnership with the Australian Criminal Intelligence Commission, ArmsTracker automatically classifies most of the world's small arms by maker, type, action and calibre.
+Thanks to a partnership with the Australian Criminal Intelligence Commission, ArmsTracker automatically classifies most of the world's commercially available small arms by maker, type, action and calibre.
 When an unknown firearm is located or seized, ArmsTracker will also link to international law enforcement firearm identification libraries.
 These describe the world's small arms by manufacturer, brand, model, action and markings, often with photographs.
 Accurate identification can validate both international tracing requests and local records of seized firearms awaiting judicial process, destruction or other disposal.

 ArmsTracker generates instant reports for management, or to inform other government departments.
-Without sharing their own confidential data, separate state agencies can deliver anonymised, but compatible statistics for use in reports to international instruments such as the Arms Trade Treaty, the UN Register of Conventional Arms and UN Security Council Arms Sanctions Committees.
+Without sharing their own confidential data, separate state agencies can deliver anonymised, but compatible statistics for use in reports to international instruments such as the Arms Trade Treaty, the UN Register of Conventional Arms and UN Security Council Arms Sanctions.
 While popular report templates are included, users can also create their own.
 ArmsTracker both exports and imports data in the most common file formats.

 Get in touch and we’ll get back to you as soon as we can.
 We look forward to hearing from you!